 HOW TO APPLY:

-To be considered, please send 1) a letter of interest stating the reason(s) why you want to serve on the HRAC and 2) a resume by November 15, 2019, to email@example.com or by postal mail to:
+To be considered for the term starting on January 1, 2023, please send 1) a letter of interest stating the reason(s) why you want to serve on the HRAC and 2) a resume by Friday, September 23, 2022 to firstname.lastname@example.org or by mail to:

 Grants Office, Historic Resources Advisory Committee